Boiling liquid expanding vapor explosion: Physical BLEVEs

 The term BLEVE is often associated to explosive fires from pressure vessels containing a flammable liquid.
 However, a BLEVE can occur even with a non-flammable substance such as water, liquid nitrogen, liquid helium or other refrigerants or cryogenics.
 Such materials can go through purely physical BLEVEs, not entailing flames or other chemical reactions.
 In the case of unignited BLEVEs of liquefied gases, rapid cooling due to the absorption of the enthalpy of vaporization is a hazard that can cause frostbite.
 Asphyxiation from the expanding vapors is also possible, if the vapor cloud is not rapidly dispersed, as can be the case inside a building, or in a trough in the case of heavier-than-air gasses.
-The vapors can also be toxic, in which case harm and possibly death can occur at relatively low concentrations and, therefore, even far from the source.
+The vapors can also be toxic, in which case harm and possibly death can occur at relatively low concentrations and even far from the source.

 BLEVE–fireball

-If a flammable substance, however, is subject to a BLEVE, it can ignite upon release, either due to friction, mechanical spark or other point sources, or from a pre-existing fire that had engulfed the pressure vessel and caused it to fail in the first place.
+If a flammable substance is subject to a BLEVE, it can ignite upon release, either due to friction, mechanical spark or other point sources, or from a pre-existing fire that had engulfed the pressure vessel and caused it to fail in the first place.
 In such a case, the burning vapors will further expand, adding to the force of the explosion.
 Furthermore, a very significant amount of the escaped fluid will burn in a matter of seconds in a raising fireball, which will generate extremely high levels of thermal radiation.
 While the blast effects can be devastating, a flammable substance BLEVE typically causes more damage due to the fireball thermal radiation than the blast overpressure.